Greenwich Register Office wedding photographerFor your Woolwich Town Hall wedding

 At Woolwich Town Hall it is customary to have your group photographs taken on the red staircase before your confetti shot.

 Once you have completed your group photographs your photographer will lead your guests outside to take up their positions.
 You can use any kind of confetti.
 Look out for your photographer giving you the thumbs up for your exit.

 Where can we have couple photographs taken after our ceremony?

-Victoria Hall for stunning architecture and pretty pink and teal hues
+Victoria Hall for stunning architecture and pretty pink and jade hues